bhaskarmurthy/bhaskarmurthy/README.md

 - <sup>1</sup> Effective - shipping product predictably and reliably
 - <sup>2</sup> Impactful - adds business or customer value, or solves meaningful problems

+# What gets me excited?

+- Connecting with customers, and learning how we can build better product together.
+- Building delightful, engaging products that our end-users love.
+- Developer experience that's deeply integrated and and intuitive.

 # What do I value?

 **Trust** - Align what you say with what you do.
 Communicate intent.
 Assume positive intent.
 Be vulnerable.
 Trust by default.
 Trust but verify.